renovatebot/renovate/docs/usage/self-hosted-configuration.md

 When this option is `true`, Renovate will do the following during repository initialization:

-- Attempt to fetch the default config file (`renovate.json`)
+1. Try to fetch the default config file (e.g. `renovate.json`)
-- Check if the file contains `"enabled": false`
+1. Check if the file contains `"enabled": false`
+1. If so, skip cloning and skip the repository immediately

+If `onboardingConfigFileName` is set, that file name will be used instead of the default.

 If the file exists and the config is disabled, Renovate will skip the repo without cloning it.
 Otherwise, it will continue as normal.

-This option is only useful where the ratio of disabled repos is quite high.
-It costs one extra API call per repo but has the benefit of skipping cloning of those which are disabled.
+`optimizeForDisabled` can make initialization quicker in cases where most repositories are disabled, but it uses an extra API call for enabled repositories.

+A second, advanced, use also exists when the bot global config has `extends: [":disableRenovate"]`.
+In that case, Renovate searches the repository config file for any of these configurations:

+- `extends: [":enableRenovate"]`
+- `ignorePresets: [":disableRenovate"]`
+- `enabled: true`

+If Renovate finds any of the above configurations, it continues initializing the repository.
+If not, then Renovate skips the repository without cloning it.

 ## password